COVID-19 Data Study: Ammunition Sales Continue to Soar in Response to Coronavirus Panic

 There’s no doubt that this increase in sales has been, to some degree, spurred on by alarmist voices in the mainstream media, many of whom have gone out of their way to stir up fear and paranoia in the wake of the COVID-19 outbreak.
 Both in normal times and in preparation for an emergency, however, there are a number of reasonable reasons to own a firearm.

-Below we cover the history of American quarantines, the cultural underpinnings to America’s widespread fear, how to discern between rational fear and irrational panic, and Washington’s unexpected role in heightening fear.
-The following was originally written on April 1 when we last updated the sales statistics above:
+Below we cover the history of American quarantines, the cultural underpinnings to America’s widespread fear, how to discern between rational fear and irrational panic, and Washington’s unexpected role in heightening this fear.
+The following was originally written on April 1st, when there were 261 million Americans in 31 states, 82 counties, 18 cities, the nation’s capital, and Puerto Rico under a shelter-in-place order or something similar.

 The COVID-19 quarantine is not the first quarantine that America has endured.
 However it is arguably the first during a time of the modern mass media, most of which has done absolutely nothing to assuage people’s fears.
 Quite the opposite, at every step of the way, certain influential voices in the press have sought to inflame people’s quite reasonable fears into a totally irrational panic.
 This panic has then been monetized for pageviews (and, to a much lesser extent, newspaper sales and advertising).
 And while some have taken a more measured tone, between a Pollyanna-ish burying of the head in the sand (“it’s just the flu”) and the kind of scaremongering we talk about below, the measured voices in today’s press have all too frequently been drowned out by those profiting from panic.